Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 ### World Happiness Correlations

-  * This project was a small project centered around the use of Pearsons r, and r squared, to find correlations in Happniness scores.
+  * This project my first analysis, which is centered around the use of Pearsons r, and r squared, to find correlations in Happniness scores accross many Countries.

 &nbsp; &nbsp; [![button](button.png)](happiness.html)